dotnet/docs-maui/docs/data-cloud/push-notifications.md

 To complete this tutorial you'll require:

 - An [Azure account with an active subscription](https://azure.microsoft.com/free/dotnet/).
-- A PC running the latest version of Visual Studio with the .NET Multi-platform App UI development workload and the ASP.NET and web development workloads installed.
+- A PC or Mac running the latest version of Visual Studio/Visual Studio Code with the .NET Multi-platform App UI development workload and the ASP.NET and web development workloads installed.

 For Android, you must have: